 The school governors, the Head Teacher and the Designated Safeguarding Leads have assessed the level of risk of radicalisation and extremism within the school and put actions in place to reduce that risk.
-This risk assessment will be reviewed annually.

 The Prevent Single Point of Contact (SPOC) for Safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism is Mrs H.Hill.
 The responsibilities of the Single Point of Contact are described in Appendix 5.